‘It’s pretty bad’: One-third of Revelstoke businesses report losses beyond 50% from COVID-19 - Revelstoke Review

 Roth said food trucks are perfect for the crisis as they are low cost, outside and mobile.
 There will also always be hungry people.

-Although the majority of Revelstoke businesses reported significant losses, approximately 17 per cent reported economic growth due to COVID-19, according to the Review’s survey.
+Although the majority of Revelstoke businesses reported significant losses, approximately 17 per cent reported economic growth due to COVID-19, according to the Black Press Media survey.
 This is a sharp rise from April, when only three per cent reported income growth.

 Home-building company Absolute Contracting said people are flocking to Revelstoke and because of the limited number of homes for sale, construction is booming as many are opting to build.